National Vaccination Programmes

 Categories of recipients

-The system sends lists of people to be invited for vaccination to the mailing service and the National Booking Service managed by NHS Digital.
+The system sends lists of people to be invited for vaccination to the mailing service managed by NHS England, and for COVID-19 vaccination invitations, the National Booking Service managed by NHS Digital.

 The system sends information to GP Practices so that they can update their records about vaccinations that their patients have received at pharmacies or other vaccination centres.